Skip to main content

 Agent Graph

-Every message follows the same pipeline: safety check first, then memory retrieval, then routing, then response, then post-response memory evaluation.
-Some memory commits happen immediately; others wait for the shared session-end seam.
+Every text message follows the same pipeline: safety check first, then a safe-turn dispatcher for memory commands or factual lookups, then memory retrieval and response generation.
+Long-term memory writes are handled by explicit memory commands and the shared session-end path.
 Click any step below to see what it does.

 Click any step to expand.
-The pipeline shows the v0.9+ safety-first topology with parallel post-response memory evaluation.
+The pipeline shows the safety-first runtime topology.

 Topology